Chaos and localized phases in a two-body linear kicked rotor system

-This question assumes importance in light of recent experimental results.
-Two remarkable experiments using periodically kicked interacting cloud of atoms \cite{TohHuiMcc2022,CaoRosMas2022}, in a setup that allows for tunable interactions, have recently demonstrated that even though interactions do not sustain localization, a full-blown diffusive phase is absent.
-In these experiments, dynamical localization is replaced by a quantum subdiffusive (weakly diffusing) phase even when the underlying classical dynamics remain chaotic.
-Theoretical studies of coupled QKR models have predicted the emergence of a subdiffusive phase in the thermodynamic limit \cite{NotIemRos18}.
-The existence of a similar subdiffusive phase has been noted in the nonlinear wave dynamics as well.
-Thus, the existence of localization and sub-diffusive phase in a non-integrable, coupled, few-body system with complete classical chaos remains to be clearly demonstrated.
-We have tried to answer this question in this paper using a coupled two-body chaotic system.
-We might also note that weakly coupled chaotic subsystems had uncovered the existence of a universal scaled parameter that can be tuned for a transition from Poisson- to Wigner-type spectral statistics \cite{ShaTomLak16,LakSriKet2016}.
-This framework has been demonstrated with chaotic systems residing in finite sizes of Hilbert spaces and it is not clear if this will be applicable for coupled linear kicked rotors.
+This question assumes importance in the light of two recent experimental results with periodically kicked interacting cloud of atoms \cite{TohHuiMcc2022,CaoRosMas2022}, in a setup that allows for tunable interactions.
+They have demonstrated that even though interactions did not sustain localization, a full-blown diffusive phase is absent.
+Dynamical localization is replaced by a quantum subdiffusive (weakly diffusing) phase even when the underlying classical dynamics remain chaotic.
+Thus, it is of interest to study if LKR shows these novel emergent phases.

+Following this discussion, several questions arise in the context of LKR.
+Since an $N$-body interacting linear kicked rotor is an integrable model (provided the interactions are smooth functions), in some sense, it would lack the dynamical richness of a non-integrable system; there would neither be mixed phase space nor chaos.
+Hence, firstly, how to induce non-integrability and chaos in this model.
+Secondly, if chaos is induced in the interacting LKR model, does the localized phase survive ?
+Do any new dynamical phases appear in this system.